PdxCodeGuild/class_mountain_goat/practice/practice4-dictionaries.md

 ## Problem 7

-Write a function that takes a dictionary and returns a new dictionary without and values less than 10.
+Write a function that takes a dictionary and returns a new dictionary without values less than 10.

 ```python
 def remove_less_than_10(d):